Donkere-vader/HomeOsDjango/README.md

 - [X] Schedular
 - [X] Api authentication
-- [ ] Get device programs from device on device start
+- [X] Get device programs from device on device start
+- [ ] Templace database on first start
 - [X] Set up actions ( previously programs )
   - [X] Find a way to do it
   - [X] Implement it